RoadieHQ/marketing-site/content/backstage/plugins/ai-assistant-rag-ai.md

 ## Data storage

-The plugin provides vector storage option to use the Backstage PostgreSQL database with a support of `pgVector` database extension.
+The plugin provides a vector storage option to use the Backstage PostgreSQL database with a support of `pgVector` database extension.
 This extension should be installable by default on most Postgres instance installation methods, including AWS RDS installations.

 ## Other information